aptos-labs/aptos-core/terraform/helm/fullnode/README.md

-Diem Public Fullnode Deployment
+Aptos Public Fullnode Deployment
 ================================

-This Helm chart deploys a public fullnode for the Diem blockchain network.
-The fullnode connects to Diem validators and synchronises the blockchain state to a persistent volume.
+This Helm chart deploys a public fullnode for the Aptos blockchain network.
+The fullnode connects to Aptos validators and synchronises the blockchain state to a persistent volume.
 It provides a [JSON-RPC interface][] for interacting with the blockchain.